Divorce for many can be messy and can wreak havoc on your finances as a couple. Here’s how it can also pull down your Credit Score.

 How To Protect Your Credit After Divorce?

-It’s possible that your divorce has caused significant damage to your Credit Score but is that the end?
+It’s possible that your divorce has caused significant damage to your Credit Score, but is that the end?
 Surely not.
 You can still rebuild your credit after your divorce and in fact, take the precautionary measure of protecting it during your divorce.

 Even if the divorce decree orders your spouse to continue making payments on your Credit Card or loan bills, you’re still equally responsible to ensure that these payments are made as promised to the lender.
-The lender is well within its rights to report a late/missed payment on your accounts to a credit reporting company.
+The lender is well within their right to report a late/missed payment on your accounts to a credit reporting company.
 If you and your spouse are co-borrowers on a loan, and your spouse refuses to pay, you will have to clear payments or the lender can take legal action against you.

 You can take the following steps to shield your credit from the impact of divorce:

-Close Or Separate Joint Accounts:
+Closed Or Separate Joint Accounts:

-Unless the divorce has ended on a messy note, after you’ve taken stock of all your debts, talk with your spouse and work out who should responsible for paying off debts on each.
+Unless the divorce has ended on a messy note, after you’ve taken stock of all your debts, talk with your spouse and work out who should be responsible for paying off debts on each.
 You can check with your lenders and ask them to transfer debts to the person who would be responsible for paying them.
 Unless the creditor releases you from debt, you might still be responsible for paying existing balances.

 Adjust Your Lifestyle To Your Income: